GaetanLepage/phd-manuscript/sections/5_rl/1_rl_intro/2_core_notions.typ

 *Value function.*
 The value function is a fundamental quantity in #acr("RL").
-Given a policy $pi$, it measures the _quality_ of being in a specific state.
+Given a policy $pi$, it measures the _quality_ of being in a specific state and following this policy.
 It is the expectation of future gains starting from the state $s$:
 $
   #v-pi (s) &:= EE_pi [G_t | s_t = s]\